prphawk/cms_2.0/README.md

 # Committee Management System (2.0!)

+I'm running it on Ubuntu WSL 1 (gotta be 1, Next.JS's fast refresh doesn't work on 2).

+To access MySQL DB on PlanetScale, first install MySQL and then follow the instructions to install the PlanetScale CLI on your machine.
+Login and setup your production and development databases.

+Then, run `npm i` and `npm run dev` and I believe you'll be ready to go!

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
 To learn more about the [T3 Stack](https://create.t3.gg/), take a look at the following resources: